mathematic-inc/ts-japi/README.md

 > What is "resource recursion"?<a id="wirr"></a>

 Due to [compound documents](https://jsonapi.org/format/#document-compound-documents), it is possible to recurse through related resources via their [resource linkages](https://jsonapi.org/format/#document-resource-object-linkage) and obtain [included resources](https://jsonapi.org/format/#document-top-level) beyond what the primary data gives.
-This is not preferable and should be done with caution (see [`SerializerOptions.depth`](https://jun-sheaf.github.io/ts-japi/interfaces/serializeroptions.html#depth))
+This is not preferable and should be done with caution (see [`SerializerOptions.depth`](https://jun-sheaf.github.io/ts-japi/interfaces/serializeroptions.html#depth) and [this example](https://github.com/jun-sheaf/ts-japi/blob/master/examples/resource-recursion.example.ts))

 > Is the "zero dependencies" a gimmick?<a id="zdg"></a>